Skip to Content

 1. Recommended Board action

-1. the risk level associated with the study, and
+• The risk level associated with the study

-2. recommended length for IRB approval (up to one year).
+• Recommended length for IRB approval (up to one year)

 Risk Level

-• A risk is minimal when the probability and magnitude of harm or discomfort anticipated in the proposed research are not greater, in and of themselves, than those ordinarily encountered in daily life or during performance of routine physical and psychological examinations or tests.
-For example, the risk of drawing a small amount of blood from a healthy individual for research purposes is no greater than the risk of doing so as part of a routine physical examination.
+Minimal Risk: The probability and magnitude of harm or discomfort anticipated in the proposed research are not greater than those ordinarily encountered in daily life or during routine physical and psychological examinations or tests.

-• A risk is greater than minimal when the probability and magnitude of harm or discomfort anticipated in the research are more than those encountered in daily life.
-Greater than minimal risk research requires ongoing monitoring by the principal investigator and IRB, and may also require monitoring by an independent safety monitor or data and safety monitoring board.
+Greater than Minimal Risk: The probability and magnitude of harm or discomfort anticipated in the research are more than those encountered in daily life.
+This requires ongoing monitoring and may also require monitoring by an independent safety monitor.

 IRB Actions